Rogersmsong/cyberSecurity/README.md

 - _Which URL do you navigate to in order to check that the ELK server is running? http://137.135.60.32:5601/app/kibana#/home

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

+In order to use ansible to deploy applications, usually it will need to do the followings:

+1. create and edit playbook file using any edit tools such as nano or vi
+2. prepare and update specific application related configuration file if requred using edit tools. and ensure the configuratoin file is located at the correct folder.
+This folder is also used in playbook file.
+3. Update hosts file to include the target deployment servers using edit tools such as nano or vi (such as nano /etc/ansible/hosts)
+4. Update ansible configuration file to use proper login user (such as nano /etc/ansible/ansible.cfg)
+5. Ensure target servers (under the specific server group) is reachable (example command: ansible webservers -m ping, to check all the servers under webservers group).
+The listed reachable servers in the ping command should be the ones you want to deploy the packages.
+6. Ensure the download packages and version are correct and available. (example command: curl -L -O https://artifacts.elastic.co/downloads/beats/filebeat/filebeat-7.6.1-amd64.deb, also ensure this package name match the name in the next yml install command)
+7. use online YAML tool to validate the playbook file format. (example: copy the play book content to https://onlineyamltools.com/validate-yaml to validate the content）
+8. After confirm the above steps, run ansible-playbook "playbook yml file" to install the package. (e.g. ansible-playbook metricbeat-playbook.yml under roles folder or provide the correct playbook path and file name)
+9. monitor the installation process to ensure there is no errors. or fix the error according to the listed errors.